 New attention to HAIs, seen as both patient safety and public health problems, has underscored the need for systematic surveillance as part of a broad-based prevention and control strategy.
-To address this need, the American Recovery and Reinvestment Act of 2009 provided \$50 million to support states in the prevention and reduction of HAIs.
+To address this need, the American Recovery and Reinvestment Act (P.L.
+111-5) of 2009 provided \$50 million to support states in the prevention and reduction of HAIs (ARRA, 2009).
 These funds have supported surveillance and research, improved quality, encouraged collaboration, and trained healthcare workers in HAI prevention and in measurement of outcomes.
-Data from these programs may be accessed here.